 SLAM for Autonomous Vehicles: How Self-Driving Systems Understand and Navigate the World

-Written by Justin Sharps
+Justin Sharps

 Head of Forward Deployed Engineering at Encord

-5 min read
+March 2, 2026|5 min read

 Summarize with AI

-SLAM or Simultaneous Localization and Mapping is one of the core technologies that enables self-driving cars to operate safely and intelligently in real-world environments.
+SLAM or Simultaneous Localization and Mapping, is one of the core technologies that enables self-driving cars to operate safely and intelligently in real-world environments.
 It allows an autonomous vehicle (AV) to create a map of its surroundings while simultaneously determining its own position within that map.
 This ability is essential for navigating environments that are complex, dynamic, or poorly covered by GPS.

 As autonomous vehicle technology continues to evolve, SLAM has become increasingly critical for perception and navigation, making it a fundamental for safety and the deployment of autonomous driving models in the real world.

+SLAM in autonomous driving is the process by which a vehicle estimates its own position while simultaneously building a map of the environment around it, using sensor data rather than a prebuilt map.
 At its core, SLAM addresses a simple question: how can a vehicle know where it is if it does not already have a map, and how can it build a map if it does not know where it is?

-Why SLAM Is Critical for Autonomous Vehicles
+Why SLAM Is Critical for Autonomous Vehicles?

 Modern SLAM systems typically fuse data from multiple sensors rather than relying on a single source.
-This sensor fusion approach improves accuracy, resilience, and reliability, especially in challenging driving conditions.
+This sensor fusion improves accuracy, resilience, and reliability, especially in challenging driving conditions.

-How SLAM Algorithms Work
+How do SLAM Algorithms Work?

-Types of SLAM Used in Autonomous Vehicles
+What types of SLAM do Autonomous Vehicles use?

 Different SLAM approaches are used depending on sensor configuration and operational requirements.